 The Osprey Talon 22, like many Osprey products before it, is a brilliant and well-rounded daypack.
 It’s a lightweight, compact and feature-filled pack, making it perfect for any hiking enthusiast or even beginners.

-For these reasons we gave the Talon 22 our “Best Overall Hiking Daypack” award in our best hiking daypack buying guide.
+For these reasons, we gave the Talon 22 our “Best Overall Hiking Daypack” award!

 If you are looking to replace your old daypack, or even if you’re buying one for the very first time, this pack is a great choice!

 This article contains affiliate links.
 If you buy something through the links on this page, we might get a small commission.
 It will not affect your price but helps keep our site alive!

 Osprey Talon 22 Daypack

 There are a number of features packed into the small form factor of the Talon 22 that we really liked, mostly the fact that it has 7 exterior pockets for a total of 22L of capacity.
 That’s a lot of space in a pack that only weighs 624g (22 oz.).